 Administrative identities are growing by orders of magnitude as server environments become increasingly heterogeneous and complex.
 As a result, unanticipated risks originating from more insiders with privileged access to Windows Servers raises threat exposure and the likelihood of failed regulatory audits.

 Register for this free recording to learn how to simplify the management of identity-related risks – anticipated and unanticipated – across not only Windows but Linux, and UNIX servers too, whether deployed on-premise or in the cloud....More

 It's December, and that makes it a good time to look back on 2013 to summarize some of the year's high and low points in the identity field.
 I've also included some remarks from an interview with Ping Identity's CEO Andre Durant on the state of identity today, and where it's going....More

-At the 2012 Cloud Identity Summit, Kuppinger Cole analyst Craig Burton declared that SAML (Security Assertion Markup Language, a web services authentication standard) is dead".
+At the 2012 Cloud Identity Summit, Kuppinger Cole analyst Craig Burton declared that SAML is dead.
 With apologies for jumping on Burton's very long coat tails, the Kerberos security protocol faces this same situation....More

 John Savill's master-level Microsoft stack training class covers Windows Server, virtualization, compliance, Bring Your Own Device, security, identity, automation, self-service, Microsoft System Center, Windows Azure and more....More

 Whether you’re on Windows Server 2003 and eyeing the impending end of support, or your Active Directory is running a newer version of Windows Server, there is a ton of new functionality available as you migrate to Windows Server 2012 R2.
 Join Brian Desmond for 3 technical sessions that will walk you through all the new Active Directory features in Windows Server 2012 and Windows Server 2012 R2.